RA (Frequently Asked Questions)

 For reference forms, who is considered a Residential Communities employee?

-This qualifies as anyone that is currently employed by Residence Services in residential communities.
-This includes: RAs, SRAs, ARHDs, RHDs, security aides, area desk workers, KIC executive board members, clerical coordinators, lock staff, and department administrators.
+This qualifies as anyone that is currently employed by Residence Services.
+This includes: RAs, ARHDs, RHDs, security aides, area desk workers, KIC executive board members, clerical coordinators, lock staff, custodial staff, and department administrators.